udaypachigolla999/Facial-Emotion-Recognition-using-Deep-Learning/README.md

     ```
     http://127.0.0.1:5000/
     ```
-5. 📤 Upload a video or start real-time facial emotion detection.
+5. 📤 Upload a video & start real-time facial emotion detection.

 ## 🎯 Usage
-- Click **Upload Video** and select a `.mp4` or `.avi` file.
+- Click **📤 Upload Video** and select a `.mp4` or `.avi` file.
 - Click **Upload and Detect Emotions** to start processing.
 - Click ⏸ **Pause** to stop detection temporarily.
 - Click ▶ **Play** to resume detection.
-- Alternatively, run `Emotion Recognition Testing.ipynb` for video-based or webcam detection.
+- Alternatively, run `📜 Emotion Recognition Testing.ipynb` for video-based or webcam detection.

 ## 👥 Contributors
 Feel free to 🖥 fork this repository and contribute to the project!